isomerpages/moe-montfortsec/_montfort-community/Our Montfort Story/Principal's Message.md

 Humility, Respect, Integrity, Service, Team Spirit &amp; Excellence.
 Together, these values spell CHRISTE which represents our faith in God and Christ.</p>
 <p>Together with our School Management Committee, alumni, parents and staff
-we continue to be steadfast to our commitment by enriching the lives of our Montfortians and preparing them for the future through the rich curriculuar and co-curricular experiences and the varied learning spaces.
+we continue to be steadfast to our commitment of enriching the lives of our Montfortians and preparing them for the future through the rich curriculuar and co-curricular experiences and the varied learning spaces.
 Our school motto “Age Quod Agis” which means “Do Well In Whatever You Do” serves to